| | Page 63 | | ||||||

 portrait, he requited the courtesy by selecting a celebrated female’s for the

 subject of this Tale.
-When |
+When | | of perfection in his mind;

 and having but one daughter, he had called her Ann, and sent her to a